 If you really love carbonated drinks (but not how expensive it is to buy them all the time), add a splash of carbonated water to your glass of infused water to liven it up.

-And if you can’t quite get on board with an unsweetened drink, you can always add a drop (literally) of liquid stevia to your infused water, to give it a mild sweetness, without adding sugar or other questionable ingredients.
+Tip: if you can’t quite get on board with an unsweetened drink, you can always add a drop (literally) of liquid stevia to your infused water, to give it a mild sweetness, without adding sugar or other questionable ingredients.

-I’ve seen a lot of people asking online, “Is infused water really good for you?”.
 Well, yes, it’s super good for you.
 But the biggest reason is because it helps you drink more water, and more water is VERY good for you.
 Most of us are terribly dehydrated, and drinking more water helps us flush our systems and keeps everything nicely hydrated.

 At the very least, if you’re drinking a lot of pop (soda), homemade flavoured water /infused water is going to be way healthier than that is, so you’re definitely doing yourself a favour if you give it a try!